 What We've Achieved

-Now in its fourth year, Cynthia’s Challenge 24-Hour Ski-A-Thon has raised over $181,000 to benefit children and their families.
+Now in its fifth year, Cynthia’s Challenge 24-Hour Ski-A-Thon has raised over $181,000 to benefit children and their families.

 - Starting in 2014, Cynthia Verrill was the first benefactor and resulted in her name being used to name the event.